jaf7C7/www/src/index.md

+% Home

-# Hi I'm Joss.
+# Hi I'm Joss...

 I'm teaching myself to code.
 Here are some projects that I've made:

 * [acc](https://github.com/jaf7C7/acc)
   - A CLI tool for tracking your finances, written in Python.